-We Tried the Popular Lava Soap for DIYers to Find Out if it Lives Up to It’s Hype
+We Tested the Popular Lava Soap for DIYers to Find Out if it Lives Up to It’s Hype

 This heavy-duty soap removes dirt, oil, paint, and some adhesives while leaving your hands soft.

 When you’re a gardener and avid DIYer, having dirty hands on occasion is to be expected.
 However, I dislike using harsh chemicals to remove oil or other tough dirt from my hands.
 For years, my husband has kept Lava soap on hand.
 I’ve seen him use it to clean his hands after working on lawn equipment and doing yard work.

 I always assumed it worked but that it left hands feeling like sandpaper.
 One day, I forgot to wear gloves while using spray paint and decided to test out Lava soap.
 Surprisingly, it removed the paint and left my hands soft—I was hooked!

 Lava soap is a popular cleaning product used by mechanics, machinists, and anyone who needs to remove tough dirt and grime from their hands.
 This cleaner removes dirt, oil, paint, and some adhesives while leaving hands soft.
 The product is a pumice soap designed to exfoliate the skin, helping to remove tough grease and grime.
 It’s an excellent soap to keep on hand if you do any DIY projects around the house.

 - Removes a variety of substances from skin

 - Leaves hands soft

 - Mild scent